Provitaonline/geoportal/README.md

-# Geoportal Provita (under development, not ready to use yet)
+# Geoportal Provita

 This project is the source for Provita's Geographical Information Portal.

+This project is currently under development, and it is not ready to use.

 ## Development environment